Triceratops: Postcranial skeleton

 Chasmosaurines showed little variation in their postcranial skeleton.
 The skeleton of Triceratops is markedly robust.
-Both Triceratops species possessed a sturdy build, with strong limbs, short hands with three hooves each, and short feet with four hooves each.
-The vertebral column consisted of ten neck, twelve back, ten sacral and about forty-five tail vertebrae.
+Both Triceratops species possessed a very sturdy build, with strong limbs, short hands with three hooves each, and short feet with four hooves each.
+The vertebral column consisted of ten neck, twelve back, ten sacral, and about forty-five tail vertebrae.
 The front neck vertebrae were fused into a syncervical.
-Traditionally, this was assumed to have incorporated the first three vertebrae which would imply that the frontmost atlas was very large and sported a neural spine.
-Later interpretations revived an old hypothesis by John Bell Hatcher that at the very front a vestige of the real atlas can be observed, the syncervical then consisting of four vertebrae.
-The vertebral count mentioned, is adjusted to this view.
-In Triceratops the neural spines of the neck are constant in height, instead of gradually sloping upwards.
+Traditionally, this was assumed to have incorporated the first three vertebrae, thus implying that the frontmost atlas was very large and sported a spinous process (the spike-like piece of bone that extends dorsally which combined have a ridge or keel-like appearance).
+Later interpretations revived an old hypothesis by John Bell Hatcher that, at the very front, a vestige of the real atlas can be observed, the syncervical then consisting of four vertebrae.
+The vertebral count mentioned is adjusted to this view.
+In Triceratops, the spinous processes of the neck are constant in height and don't gradually slope upwards.
 Another peculiarity is that the neck ribs only begin to lengthen with the ninth cervical vertebra.

-The rather short and high vertebrae of the back were in its middle region reinforced by ossified tendons running along the tops of the neural arches.
-The straight sacrum was long and adult individuals show a fusion of all sacral vertebrae.
-In Triceratops the first four and last two sacrals had transverse processes, connecting the vertebral column to the pelvis, that were fused at their distal ends.
+The rather short and high vertebrae of the back were, in its middle region, reinforced by ossified tendons running along the tops of the vertebral arches (the band of bone that encloses the spinal canal).
+The straight sacrum (the part of the spine at the pelvis) was long and adult individuals show a fusion of all sacral vertebrae.
+In Triceratops the first four and last two sacrals had transverse processes (sideways outgrowths), connecting the vertebral column to the pelvis, that were fused at their distal ends.
 Sacrals seven and eight had longer processes, causing the sacrum to have an oval profile in top view.
-On top of the sacrum a neural plate was present formed by a fusion of the neural spines of the second through fifth vertebrae.
+On top of the sacrum, a carapace-like bone plate was formed by a fusion of the spinous processes of the second through fifth vertebrae.
 Triceratops had a large pelvis with a long ilium.
 The ischium was curved downwards.
-The foot was short with four functional toes.
-The phalangeal formula of the foot is 2-3-4-5-0.